How to Paint a Fiberglass Boat for a Showroom Finish

 Before a single drop of paint touches your hull, that surface has to be surgically clean.
 This is way more involved than a quick rinse.
 You need tools that can power through years of salt, grime, and chalky oxidation without chewing up the fiberglass underneath.

 Your first step is a high-quality soap formulated specifically for boats.
-Our All-Purpose Boat Soap is designed to lift that stubborn gunk and environmental fallout without stripping away any existing wax—making it perfect for that initial deep clean.
-You’ll want to pair it with a good, ergonomic brush set that can get into all the different curves of your boat.
-The Better Boat Scrubber Brush Set comes with different heads to handle everything from wide-open surfaces to the tight spots around cleats and rails.
+Better Boat Premium Boat Soap Concentrate is designed to lift stubborn gunk and environmental fallout without stripping away any existing wax, making it perfect for that initial deep clean.

 Beyond the initial wash, your prep arsenal needs a few more key players:

-• Solvent Wipes and Dewaxers: This is a big one.
-You need specific solvents to wipe the surface down before sanding and again before priming.
+- Solvent Wipes and Dewaxers: You need specific solvents to wipe the surface down before sanding and again before priming.
 This step removes invisible paint-killers like wax, oil, and silicone that will ruin your finish.
-Make sure you use lint-free rags here to avoid contaminating the surface.
+Use lint-free rags here to avoid contaminating the surface.

 Application Essentials for a Pro Finish

-For the "roll and tip" method—a popular technique that gives you a finish that’s darn close to a spray job—you need specific applicators.
-High-density, closed-cell foam rollers are non-negotiable; they won’t leave behind the fuzzy texture you’d get from a regular roller.
+For the "roll and tip" method, a popular technique that gives you a finish close to a spray job, you need specific applicators.
+High-density, closed-cell foam rollers are non-negotiable; they won't leave behind the fuzzy texture you'd get from a regular roller.
 You immediately follow the roller with a high-quality badger hair "tipping" brush to gently knock down any tiny bubbles and create that flawless, wet-glossy look.

-Pro Tip: Don’t cheap out on painter's tape.
-A premium tape, like the blue or green lines from 3M, will give you razor-sharp edges and won't leave a sticky mess.
+Pro Tip: Don't cheap out on painter's tape.
+A premium tape will give you razor-sharp edges and won't leave a sticky mess.
 This is absolutely critical for getting a crisp, professional boot stripe.

 Here are a few other must-haves for application: